 After the deed for a conservation easement is filed at the courthouse, it’s permanent for all present and future owners of the land.
 The Trust has an obligation to make sure that the conservation easements we hold maintain the conservation values agreed to in the deed, and truly result in perpetual protection of the land and its important natural, historic, or scenic resources.

 Trained staff members make annual visits to each property.
 During the site visit they touch base with landowners, document the current conditions of the protected areas, and help landowners make sure that their plans align with the conservation restrictions.
 This process is called stewardship.

-The Trust welcomes landowners to join us during our visits to the protected property.
+The Trust welcomes landowners to join us during our property visits.

 Conservation easements are a partnership between the landowner and the Trust, and we value this long-term relationship.
 Please call or email the stewardship specialists at any time to discuss your property.